Differential orbifold K-Theory: The intersection pairing

 Since $f$ induces the zero map in homotopy groups it comes from the $\lim^1$-term.
 Since the odd-dimensional homotopy groups of $Y$ vanish we have $[\Sigma^{-1}Z_i,Y]=0$ for all $i\in I$ so that the $\lim^1$-term vanishes.
 It follows that $f=0$.\hB

-We will represent a $G$-equivariant homology theory $h^G$ by a $G$-spectrum $\underline{h^G}$.
-We start with the $G$-ring spectrum $\underline{K^G}$ which represents $G$-equivariant $K$-homology.
-It is cell-even, as it can be build using copies of $BU$ and has only even-dimensional homotopy groups.
-By Lemma \ref{udiqdqwdwqd} it is uniquely determined upto unique isomorphism.
+We will represent a $G$-equivariant cohomology theory $h^G$ by a $G$-spectrum $\underline{h^G}$.
+We start with the $G$-ring spectrum $\underline{K^G}$ which represents $G$-equivariant $K$-theory.
+It is cell-even, as it can be built using copies of $BU$ and has only even-dimensional homotopy groups.
+By Lemma \ref{udiqdqwdwqd} it is uniquely determined up to unique isomorphism in the homotopy category we're working in.
 Since $R_\C(G):=R(G)\otimes \C$ is a flat $R(G)$-module we get a new $K_G$-module homology theory

 {This $G$-equivariant homology theory can be represented by the $G$-spectrum $\underline{K^G_\C}=\underline{K^G}\wedge\bM\C$.
 Here $\bM\C$ is the Moore spectrum for $\C$.
 In general, a Moore spectrum $\bM A$ for an abelian group $A$ can be written as a colimit over a system of (zero-dimensional) cells.} Therefore $\underline{K^G_\C}$ is again cell-even and has only even-dimensional homotopy groups.
 The homology theory $K^G_\C$ thus determines the $\underline{K^G}$-module $G$-spectrum $\underline{K^G_\C}$ uniquely upto unique isomorphism.
-The transformation $K_G\to K_G^\C$ of homology theories induces a morphism of $\underline{K^G}$-module $G$-spectra $\underline{K^G}\to \underline{K^G_\C}$ which is unique, again by Lemma \ref{udiqdqwdwqd}.
+The transformation $K^{G}\to K^{G}_\C$ of homology theories induces a morphism of $\underline{K^G}$-module $G$-spectra $\underline{K^G}\to \underline{K^G_\C}$ which is unique, again by Lemma \ref{udiqdqwdwqd}.
 We choose an extension of this morphism to a distinguished triangle

 which defines the $\underline{K^G}$-module $G$-spectrum $\underline{K^{G}_{\T}}$ uniquely upto isomorphism. {In fact, we can write $\underline{K^{G}_{\T}}\cong \underline{K^G}\wedge\bM\T$ so that $\underline{K^{G}_{\T}}$ is again cell-even.
 Since it has only even-dimensional homotopy groups, the $\underline{K^G}$-module $G$-spectrum $\underline{K^{G}_{\T}}$ is actually defined upto unique isomorphism.}